Qt1980/reading-notes/cpu.md

 - Storing input
 - Processing
 - Output
-Every computer at it's core does these four things.
+Every computer at its core does these four things.
 Computer started out as massive machines that would take up an entire room and at first they were extremely slow.

 **INPUT**